larrydiamond/typescriptcollectionsframework/README.md

 **Please** volunteer to contribute.
 All contributors will be listed here and I will of course help you to become recognized as a TypeScript expert so it helps your career  :)

-# Queue and Priority Queue are coming shortly
+# Priority Queue are coming shortly
-A very talented developer has volunteered to implement Queue and PriorityQueue.
+A very talented developer has volunteered to implement PriorityQueue.
 He will be properly acknowledged and promoted as a contributor very soon.
 Thank you for agreeing to make this framework better, and I really appreciate volunteers!